jjeejj/awesome-mcp-scheme/README.md

 ### Monitoring

 - [Sentry](https://github.com/getsentry/sentry-mcp) - A Model Context Protocol server for integrating with Sentry error tracking platform

+### Database

+- [Redis](https://github.com/redis/mcp-redis) - The official Redis MCP Server is a natural language interface designed for agentic applications to manage and search data in Redis efficiently

 ## Configuration Guide